hashemifar/DPPI/README.md

 # DPPI
-A convolutional neural network to predict PPI interactions
+A convolutional neural network to predict PPI interactions.

 Command: